British weather in August

 1923 Mostly cool and unsettled, although there were some fine, hot spells in the first half of the month in the south.
 It was hot from the 4th to the 13th (at the same time there was some record-breaking heat in France): it peaked with 32C (90F) on the 9th.
 There were gales in the north on the 2nd, and there was a notable gale across England on the 29th-30th.
 There were injuries when a circus marquee was blown down at Towyn, Merionethshire, in the evening of the 29th.
 An agricultural show was destroyed in Chester, a with many animals escaping, and Norwich was almost cut off from the telephone and telegraph network.

 1924 Dull, cool and wet.
-There was 238.8 mm of rain (and hail) at Cannington and Brymore (Somerset) on the 18th, with 215 mm of it in just 5 hours overnight.
-This is the record daily rainfall for August.
+There was 238.8 mm of rain (and hail) resulting from a thunderstorm at Cannington and Brymore, near Bridgwater (Somerset) on the 18th, with 215 mm of it falling in just 5 hours overnight.
+This was the record daily rainfall for August until it was narrowly beaten in 2020.

 1925 Unsettled and dull, dry except in the south.